-Four seasons running, under a partnership with the Colville National Forest, the PNTA’s Performance Log-out Crew has worked to keep the PNT and other trails in the Sullivan Lake Ranger District free of down trees that obstruct equestrians and impede hikers.
+Five seasons running, under a partnership with the Colville National Forest, the PNTA’s Performance Log-out Crew has worked to keep the PNT and other trails in the Sullivan Lake Ranger District in Eastern Washington free of down trees that obstruct equestrians and impede hikers.

 Log-out Crews initiate the trail maintenance season by clearing trails of trees felled by winter storms which must be “logged out,” or cleared, before other crews can access the backcountry and begin brushing, tread work and other trail maintenance tasks.